treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 True
 ```

-If you're [overloading operators][] you might need to use `isinstance`, but in general we try to avoid strong type checking in Python so we don't see these much.
+If you're [overloading operators][] you might need to use `isinstance`, but in general, we try to avoid strong type checking in Python so we don't see these much.

-In Python we usually prefer duck typing over type checking.
+In Python, we usually prefer duck typing over type checking.
-These functions actually do a bit more than the strong type checking I noted above ([the behavior of both can be customized][subclasscheck]) so it's actually possible to practice a sort of `isinstance`-powered duck typing with abstract base classes like [collections.abc.Iterable][].
+These functions actually do a bit more than the strong type checking I noted above ([the behaviour of both can be customized][subclasscheck]) so it's actually possible to practice a sort of `isinstance`-powered duck typing with abstract base classes like [collections.abc.Iterable][].
 But this isn't seen much either (partly because we tend to practice exception-handling and [EAFP][] a bit more than condition-checking and [LBYL][] in Python).

 The last two paragraphs were filled with confusing jargon that I may explain more thoroughly in a future serious of articles if there's enough interest.